-One Tweet About Take The Knee Hashtag Reminds Us That The Protest Is Actually About Police Brutality
+This One Tweet About The Take The Knee Hashtag Is So Important

 Fall is officially here, and with it comes the seasonal standbys — yes, pumpkin spice lattes for sure, but also football.
 The season officially started on Thursday, Sept.
 7, but it was just this Sunday, Sept.
 24, when it really became the thing all of America was talking about.
 On Sunday, Twitter exploded with the Take The Knee hashtag in opposition to President Donald Trump's tweets about the NFL.